Marquard & Bahls: Oiltanking

 Oiltanking is one of the largest independent tank storage providers for petroleum products, chemicals and gases worldwide.
 Customers include private and state-owned oil companies, refineries, petrochemical companies, as well as traders of petroleum products and chemicals.
 In May 2022, a new subsidiary of Oiltanking called Advario was established.
 Headquartered in Rotterdam, Advario operates 13 tank terminals in Europe, China, Singapore, the Middle East, and the United States.
 The company owns and operates 45 terminals in 20 countries with a total capacity of 18.5 million cubic metres (as of: May 2022).
 The total throughput of all tank terminals in 2019 was about 155 million tons.
 Advario focuses on the areas of petrochemicals, gases, and renewable energies, with an emphasis on sustainable processes and plans to reach net zero operations by 2040.

-Management and Governance
+Management and governance

-Since 1 July 2022, Christoph Witte has been serving as CEO of the company, which is not listed on the stock exchange.
+Since July 2022, Christoph Witte has been CEO of the company, which is not listed on the stock exchange.
 Hellmuth Weisser was chairman of the supervisory board from 2003 to February 2017.
 His successor is Daniel Weisser.